VarunHarinath/EventAura/README.md

-# Tesseract Event Management System
+# EventAura Event Management System

 ## Overview

-The Tesseract Event Management System is a comprehensive platform designed to facilitate the organization and management of events, ranging from small gatherings to large-scale conferences.
+The EventAura Event Management System is a comprehensive platform designed to facilitate the organization and management of events, ranging from small gatherings to large-scale conferences.
 It offers a range of features to streamline event planning, attendee registration, ticketing, and analytics, catering to the needs of both event organizers and participants.

 ## Key Features